Last Updated on March 26, 2021 by Shaun Snapp

 Lessons in Extreme Flattery

-If you sit outside of an IT director’s office and listen to vendors and consulting firms visiting, (as we have), it is rather sickening.
+If you sit outside of an IT director’s office and listen to vendors and consulting firms visiting (as we have), it is rather sickening.
 Many of the conversations sound more like a discussion on a golf course than any serious business.
 The sales rep butters the IT director up, and this is often quite readily accepted by IT directors who feel underappreciated.

 Switching the Allegiance of the IT Decision Maker

 And it is perhaps surprising how easy this is to do.
 Sales reps have done their job so well that they have completely screwed up IT.
-They have promoted massive waste due to a combination of technological ignorance on the part of customers and sales reps getting IT decision makers to throw the interests of the company out the window in exchange for more “personal benefits.”
+They have promoted massive waste due to a combination of technological ignorance on the part of customers and sales reps, getting IT decision makers to throw the interests of the company out the window in exchange for more “personal benefits.”
 Sales reps may have created “great relationships with IT directors and VPs,” but IT is suffering from these “relationships.”

 For CIOs, it is “In and Out”

 CIOs have an average tenure of 3 years at companies in the US.
 The objective is to get in, make announcements of change, but leave before the changes can be tested.
-This tenure is an example of how IT has developed a culture of irresponsibility where they are unable to perform the fundamental aspects of their jobs as decision makers.
+This tenure is an example of how IT has developed a culture of irresponsibility where they cannot perform the fundamental aspects of their jobs as decision makers.
 This would include evaluating project risk, holding bad vendors responsible, keeping the company from being leveraged by audits and lock-in.

 The current model of choosing CIOs does not work.
-Companies end up with highly ambitious individuals with little concern from what is true.
+Companies end up with highly ambitious individuals with little concern for what is true.
 Ambition is what leads them to care little about the outcomes of IT decisions versus their results.